rmsk2/Hello_Foenix256_Jr/README.md

 ### Additional examples

-There are additional examples described in [this document](/testprogs.md) which can be used to test hardware add-ons like the 256K memory expansion, the optional SID chips and the joystick ports.
+There are additional examples described in [this document](/testprogs.md) which can be used to test hardware add-ons like

+- the 256K memory expansion
+- the optional SID chips
+- the joystick ports.

 ## Useful info